Skip to Main Content

 2. Non-covered services provided to Medicaid eligible and indigent care program patients written off to charity care (and meet charity care/financial assistance policy);

-3. Charity care for patients with coverage from an entity without a hospital contractual relationship (and meet charity care/financial assistance policy).
+3. Charity care for patients with coverage from an entity without a contractual or inferred contractual relationship (and meet charity care/financial assistance policy).

 2. Insured